 Our understanding of the current regulation intentions is that members will only have the option to reinstate their entire opted-out remedy service.
 Members may find reinstating the whole period of opted-out service to be unaffordable - even where instalments are payable over a set time period.
 The current draft regulations seem to provide for an "all or nothing" approach.
-In practice, if it was not for the discrimination, a member could have chosen to remain in the Scheme for less than the full period, for example opting out at a later date within the remedy period due to personal circumstances.
-This could raise equalities issues.
-For example, lower paid members, including those who may work less than full time due to caring responsibilities or a disability, may be less able to reinstate service.
+Yet, in practice, were it not for the discrimination, a member could have chosen to remain in the scheme for less than the full period, such as by opting out at a later date within the remedy period to suit their personal circumstances.
+This could raise equalities issues, for example, lower paid members, including those who may work less than full time due to caring responsibilities or a disability, may be less able to reinstate service.

-The BMA believes there should be more flexibility in the options available, as some members may argue that they only want to reinstate part of their opted-out service.
-The BMA asks DHSC to adopt a flexible position which gives members the opportunity to reinstate a certain amount of service that they arguably would have chosen to do if they had not been subject to the unlawful discrimination.
+BMA Northern Ireland believes there should be more flexibility in the options available, as some members may want to reinstate only part of their opted-out service.
+BMA Northern Ireland therefore would request that the Department of Health adopt a flexible position which gives members the opportunity to reinstate a certain amount of service that they may otherwise have chosen to do if they had not been subject to the unlawful discrimination.
 It is also essential that they are not penalised from doing so if their circumstances have changed and they are now unable to afford to reinstate the full amount of lost service.

-Pension recycling - contributions of employers in relation to employees opting in who have received employers' contributions as pay during the 2015-2022 period
+Pension contribution recycling - contributions of employers in relation to employees opting in who have received employers' contributions as pay during the 2015-2022 period.

 Many higher earning members in scope of the McCloud Remedy may have opted out of the scheme to mitigate their annual allowance tax position.
-They may have opted out in circumstances where recycling of employer pension contributions was available and in circumstances where this was not.
+They may have opted out in circumstances where recycling of employer pension contributions was available, such as within primary care, and in circumstances where this was not.

 In general, the impacts of pension tax were lower if scheme members were only members of the legacy scheme.
 Consequently, some taper-protected or unprotected members who incurred annual allowance tax charges as a result of being in both the legacy and reformed schemes during the remedy period would not have faced these charges had they remained solely within the legacy scheme.
-These members may therefore have taken financial advice and opted out of pension scheme membership during the remedy period and/or entered into "pension recycling" agreements in which they forego active Scheme membership in return for additional payments broadly equivalent to the locally held component of the employer's contribution (typically 14.3% with further deductions to take into account additional national insurance contributions and then subject to income tax).
-Had the discrimination not occurred, these individuals may not have chosen to opt out of the scheme or access "recycled employer contributions".
+These members may therefore have taken financial advice and opted out of pension scheme membership during the remedy period and/or employed pension contribution recycling - foregoing active Scheme membership in return for additional payments broadly equivalent to the locally held component of the employer's contribution (typically 16.7% with further deductions to take into account additional national insurance contributions and then subject to income tax).
+Had the discrimination not occurred, these individuals may not have chosen to opt out of the scheme or recycle employer contributions.

-A BMA member viewpoint survey from December 2022 found that around 60% of GPs regarded the financial impact of pensions taxation as being a high influence on their thoughts about leaving the health service.
+A UK BMA member viewpoint survey from December 2022 found that around 60% of GPs regarded the financial impact of pensions taxation as being a high influence on their thoughts about leaving the health service.